nerevu/riko/README.rst

 be presented to the user.
 The name should be used as a key in the `context.inputs` dictionary.
 The prompt is the prompt for the user.
 Type is the data type, e.g. text, number.
-And default is the default value (used if no value is given), e.g. to run the above pipe with pre-defined inputs, and so no console prompting::
+And default is the default value (used if no value is given), e.g. to run the above pipe with pre-defined inputs, and no console prompting::

-    context = Context(inputs={'username':'greg', 'statustitle':'logo'})
+    context = Context(inputs={'username':'greg', 'statustitle':'logo'},
+                      console=False)
     p = pipe_ac45e9eb9b0174a4e53f23c4c9903c3f(context, None)
     for i in p:
         print i